 What’s Tmma Photography about?

 Tmma Photography features images mainly taken around the UK.
-There are landscapes from Scotland, England and Wales, macro photos of insects and plants, a variety of wildlife and 12 Pics – a dozen pictures on such varied themes as Skara Brae in Orkney to Rome and Pisa in Italy, with a few places in-between.
-We also have the general album (for photos that don’t easily fit into the other albums) and Eyes Down which is a collection of images from my son who has Down Syndrome.
+There are landscapes from Scotland, England and Wales, macro photos of insects and plants, a variety of wildlife.
+The 12 Pics series is a dozen pictures on such varied themes as Skara Brae in Orkney to Rome and Pisa in Italy, with a few places in-between.
+We also have the lucky dip (for photos that don’t easily fit into the other albums) and Eyes Down – a collection of images from my son who has Down Syndrome.

 There’s quite a variety here.
 Who takes all these pictures?

 The images on this site are a family effort.
 Mostly by a nice bloke called Mark.
 Sometimes it’s his even nicer wife and sometimes his son.
 Mark wears several hats (in no particular order) being a husband, parent, carer and photographer.
 Back in 1983 his close friend Chris (who is now pointing his camera at the big landscape in the sky), not only encouraged him to pick up a camera but also introduced the ‘magic’ of developing and printing.
 Over the years several darkrooms have ensued, developing films from 1/2 frame, 35mm and medium format equipment.

 The Eyes Down album is a recent addition containing a selection of images taken by my son who has Down Syndrome.

 OK nice to meet you Mark.
 How did you get into digital?